Schneider Healing Garden

 Mary and Al Schneider Healing Garden Provides a Quiet Space to Promote Physical and Emotional Well-Being

 The Mary and Al Schneider Healing Garden offers patients, loved ones and visitors a quiet, outdoor space away from hospital rooms and treatment areas.
-Located next to the entrance of University Hospitals Seidman Cancer Center at University Hospitals Case Medical Center, the Healing Garden is a gift from Robert and Cindy Schneider in memory of Robert’s parents.
+Located next to the entrance of University Hospitals Seidman Cancer Center at University Hospitals Cleveland Medical Center, the Healing Garden is a gift from Robert and Cindy Schneider in memory of Robert’s parents.

 The garden is open to all, every day from dawn to dusk.
 Its purpose is to help reduce the stresses of illness and hospitalization.